Nysepho/fa-notification-viewer/README.md

    ![Screenshot of the control panel added by the script.](./screenshots/control-panel.png)

 * `+ Fav, Remove and Continue`:
-  Add a submission to your favorites, remove the notification, and continue to the next submission.
+  * Add a submission to your favorites.
+  * Remove the notification.
+  * Continue to the next submission.
 * `Remove and Continue`:
-  Remove the submission from your notifications without adding it to your favourites.
+  * Remove the submission from your notifications.
+  * Continue to the next submission.
 * `Prev`:
-  Navigate to the previous submission.
+  * Navigate to the previous submission.
 * `Finish`:
-  Close the control panel.
+  * Close the control panel.
 * `Next`:
-  Navigate to the next submission.
+  * Navigate to the next submission.